 Before you begin, make sure you meet the minimum system requirements for collaborating.

-Click the link in the email, message or post you received.
+Click the link in the message you received.

 If the email address or phone number used to invite you isn’t associated with your Apple ID, follow the instructions that appear to add that email or phone number to your Apple ID.